mattermost/docs/source/developer/integration-faq.md

 # Integrations FAQ
 ---

-Come [join our "Contributors" community channel](https://community.mattermost.com/core/channels/tickets) on our daily build server, where you can discuss questions with community members and the Mattermost core team.
-Join our ["Developers" channel](https://community.mattermost.com/core/channels/developers) for technical discussions and our ["Integrations" channel](https://community.mattermost.com/core/channels/integrations) for all integrations and plugins discussions.
+Come [join our Contributors community channel](https://community.mattermost.com/core/channels/tickets) on our daily build server, where you can discuss questions with community members and the Mattermost core team.
+Join our [Developers channel](https://community.mattermost.com/core/channels/developers) for technical discussions and our [Integrations channel](https://community.mattermost.com/core/channels/integrations) for all integrations and plugins discussions.

 ## What's the difference between incoming and outgoing webhooks?